annecool37/GettingAndCleaningData/CodeBook.md

 Data source: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ## Transformations made
+1. Label test and traning data with features
+2. Extract means and standard deviations
+3. Reformat activity from ID to activity name
-1. Merges the training and the test sets to create one data set. <br />
+2. Merges the training and the test sets to create one data set. <br />
-2. Relabels the data set with descriptive variable names. <br />
+3. Relabels the data set with descriptive variable names. <br />
-3. Creates an independent tidy data set with the average of each variable for each activity and each subject. <br />
+4. Creates an independent tidy data set with the average of each variable for each activity and each subject. <br />